MarcialRosales/java-pcf-workshops/README.md

 ## Load flights from a database

 We want to load the flights from a relational database (mysql) provisioned by the platform.
 We are implementing the `FlightService` interface so that we can load them from a `FlightRepository`.
 We need to convert `Flight` to a *JPA Entity*.
-We add **hsqldb** a *runtime dependency* so that we can run it locally.
+We [added](https://github.com/MarcialRosales/java-pcf-workshops/blob/load-flights-from-db/apps/flight-availability/pom.xml#L41-L49) **hsqldb** a *runtime dependency* so that we can run it locally.

 1. `git checkout load-flights-from-db`
 2. `cd apps/flight-availability`